How to (de)Motivate an Employee?

 What happens then?
 Well, the employee’s motivation gradually drops.
 At some point, the connection between the employer and employee falls off into the “dead zone.”
 In this situation, every action from the other side is interpreted as a sign of bad intentions, even if the intentions were nothing but positive.
 Since the employee feels frustrated about the fact that the reality much differs from their original expectations of the job, they are no longer willing to cooperate with the employer.

 As a result, no standard motivation strategy (such as a prestigious business trip or a raise) could encourage the employee to work with a smile on their face.
 Typically, there is no motivation left at all at this point.
-Usually, it means that the employee does the bare minimum at work, and is actively searching for other options after working hours.
+Usually, it means that the employee does the bare minimum at work, and is actively searching for other career options after working hours.
 At this point, a raise might even literally infuriate them rather than motivate them.

 The point is: motivation is all about the timing.
 Jim got a raise at the point when he was so fresh in the company that he didn’t even expect it to happen.
 Hannah got a raise when she was already so tired of her boss rejecting her ideas that nothing would make her happy at this point.
 And, that was way more than enough to demotivate an employee.
 Employers often treat giving a raise as a safety button in case the employee’s motivation goes down.
 But this doesn’t work!

 Giving a raise, it’s the same as giving someone flowers: it works best when the person doesn’t expect the gift.
 Or, when they expect the gift and receive a bouquet that is even more beautiful than anticipated.
 On the contrary, it works the worst when they anticipated the gift, and got it one day later.

 So, motivating an employee it’s a bit like dancing.
 It is crucial to find the right points in time to make little pushes and pulls to lead the person in the right direction in a way that they don’t even feel led.
 Such as a little raise when they least expect it.